hansenjohnson/songbook/content/songs/dirty-work.md

 And you know I'll be around

-C      Fmaj7            Am7
+C      Fmaj7/C           Am7
  I'm a fool to do your dirty work
    Bb     B
 Oh yeah
-C        Fmaj7          Am7
+C        Fmaj7/C          Am7
  I don't wanna do your dirty work
    Bb     B
 No more
-C      F               Am7
+C      Fmaj7/C            Am7
  I'm a fool to do your dirty work
    Bb         C   F
 Oh yeah